SDSilicus/ccda-xslt-vulnerabilities/README.md

 #### This kind of thing can get bad *fast*
-A clever attacker might chain this kind of vulnerability into a **viral vector** that could spread across practices: by manipulating a vendor's internal API the attacker might use stolen session tokens to:
+A clever attacker might chain this kind of vulnerability into a **viral vector** that could spread across practices.
+By manipulating a vendor's internal API the attacker might use stolen session tokens to:

 1. Fetch all contacts from a user's address book